mcendoya/spatial-spread/README.md

 # spatial-spread
-Individual based spatial model for plant diseases spread
+Data and scripts for the study: An individual-based spatial epidemiological model for the spread of plant diseases